 While it is helpful to understand what the ANSI standard is and why you should make sure your glasses are ANSI compliant, it is even more insightful to look at some glasses complying with the standard.
 To do this, we are going to visit RX Safety, which is a website dedicated to selling many different types of glasses—including prescription safety glasses.

 Upon visiting this page, you will see about 100 different types of prescription safety glasses.
-For example, the JY7 Prescription Safety Goggles #RX-JY7-Goggle is a study, wraparound goggle that is designed to maximize comfort while you are on the job.
+For example, the JY7 Prescription Safety Goggles #RX-JY7-Goggle is a sturdy, wraparound goggle that is designed to maximize comfort while you are on the job.
 While the goggle itself is ANSI Z78.1 approved, it also provides additional protection like detachable foam gaskets and an adjustable nose bridge so that the goggle fits perfectly on your face.
 The goggle is available in a sleek black and you can purchase the frame itself or the frame with prescription.